ranlonting/Library-Management-System/README.md

 Instructions:

-Install any software to make your pc as local server.
+1. Install any software to make your pc as local server.
 (Xampp)

-Start Apache and MySQL.
+2. Start Apache and MySQL.

-Past those file in to htdocs(any folder)
+3. Past those file in to htdocs(any folder)

-Database Configuration Open phpmyadmin
+4. Database Configuration Open phpmyadmin

-Create Database named "lms"
+5. Create Database named "lms"

-import our given database (from the database folder)
+6.Import our given database (from the database folder)

-Now you are live in: http:// localhost/Folder Name
+7. Now you are live in: http:// localhost/Folder Name

 Team Member: